 Where can you purchase fill dirt?

-When buying fill dirt, make sure you get dirt that has been thoroughly cleaned and meets local regulations.
+When buying fill dirt for construction projects, make sure you get dirt that has been thoroughly cleaned and meets local regulations.
 Examine the dirt to be certain there are no large chunks of dirt or other debris that could restrict its usefulness.
 To assure that no poisons, chemicals, or by-products are included in the filler dirt, most of it is cleaned.

 Overview of Uses of Topsoil

 Foundation – Fill dirt is used to set up a solid foundation for buildings or other locations that need stability and are unlikely to shift or relocate.
 For longevity, roads and driveways are generally built using fill dirt as a base.